Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Proposal of MACE Phase-I

-Taking advantage of the optimized MACE detector systems and the construction of high-intensity muon beams in China, a search for the muonium rare decays could be forthcoming.
-Therefore, we propose the MACE \textsc{Phase-I} experiment aiming at further physical goals.
+Taking advantage of the optimized MACE detector system and the construction of high-intensity muon beams in China, a search for other cLFV processes involving muon could be forthcoming.
+Therefore, we propose the MACE \textsc{Phase-I} experiment aiming at further physics goals.
 And it will help to evaluate the performance of particular sub-detectors before the full construction of MACE.
-The detector system will be based on the ECAL to search for the two-body muonium decay, e.g. $\mathrm{M} \to \gamma\gamma$, which has a relatively clear final state consisting of two back-to-back 53 MeV photons.
-With an inner tracker for charged particle background veto, the sensitivity of \textsc{Phase-I} is expected to reach $\mathcal{O}(10^{-12})$ or better by fast simulation studies.
-By changing the event selection criteria and optimizing the detector system, the $\mu\to e^+\gamma\gamma$ mode can also be investigated.

-Additionally, the polarization of muons in the accelerator is expected to be measured before the physical run of MACE.
-This polarization directly impacts both the energy and angular distribution of the products of muon and muonium decay.
-For similar reasons, MEG has measured the muon polarization before its formal data acquisition\cite{MEG:2015kvn}.
-In the Standard Model, neutrinos are massless, which indicates that the spin direction is parallel to its momentum direction, i.e., $\mathcal{P}_\mu = -1$ for $\mu^+$.
-However, during transportation and stopping in the target, the muon becomes depolarized due to various interactions, leading to $\mathcal{P}_\mu < 1$ at the decay vertex.
-Therefore, the measurement of the muon polarization will play a critical role in determining the signature of the background and the signal of MACE and is anticipated to be conducted during the early stage of \textsc{Phase-I} experiment.
+Additionally, a measurement of muon polarization, similar to that performed in the MEG experiment~\cite{MEG:2015kvn}, can be conducted to characterize the energy and angular distributions of muon decay products.

 \cref{fig:phasei-3d} presents the layout of \textsc{Phase-I} detector system.
-It mainly consists of a muonium production target, a central fiber tracker system for charged particle tracking and timing, and a calorimeter which is a portion of the one in \textsc{Phase-II}.
+The detector system will be based on the ECAL and an extra inner tracker system, which consists of a scintillating fiber (SciFi) tracker and a multigap resistive plate chamber (MRPC) hodoscope.
+The tracker system is design to provide hit position and hit time of $e^+$ which could be signal or background depending on specific processes.
+The photon barely triggers the SciFi and MRPC, such that it could only be reconstructed by the ECAL.
+The cLFV processes in the detector's capacity may include $\mu^+e^-$ scattering, rare decay of muon and muonium.
+To better emphasize the necessity of the \textsc{Phase-I} experiment stage, efforts on searching such processes in history is reviewed as follows.